-Top loading or front loading washer?
-The United States is seeing a surge of new front loading washers from manufacturers.
+It's time to buy a new washer.
+Which do you choose: the traditional top load or the energy efficient front washer?
+The United States is seeing a surge of new front load washers from manufacturers.
 For many years, top loading washers were the only type available to the consumer market in the U.S. While for the rest of the world, front loaders were standard.
 Both have advantages and disadvantages.

 Wear and Tear on Clothing